 Cow-Calf pair if cow was shown in the 4-H Division of the Lincoln County Fair within the past 5 years.
 All cow/calf pairs regardless of breed and age will show in one class.
-Cow is to be verified with Extension Office by May 1.
+Cow is to be verified with Extension Office by July 3.
 Calf must be verified with a 4-H tag by pre-fair entry deadline.
-Calf can be born after May 1, but must be born by pre-fair entry deadline.
+Calf must be born by pre-fair entry deadline.
+Pre-fair entry deadline in 2023 is July 3rd.

-46. Cow Calf Pair
+Class 48.
+Cow Calf Pair